| |

-memory errors and leaks that plague nearly all software.
-Since there's
+ZeroFault catches the memory errors and leaks that plague nearly all software.
+There's no need to

-no need to recompile or relink your programs, you can start finding
+recompile or relink your programs, you can start finding those problems immediately.
+In most cases,

 ZeroFault